-\textit{Conclusion.---} We developed a notion of set-coherence for characterising the coherence of a set of quantum systems.
+\textit{Conclusion.---} We developed a notion of set coherence for characterising the coherence of a set of quantum systems.
 This provides an approach for quantifying quantum coherence in a basis-independent manner.
-This is appealing from the physical point of view but becomes formally more challenging due to the nonconvexity of the resource theory.
-Nevertheless, we showed that meaningful measures can be constructed for set-coherence.
-Some of these ideas could be useful for building resource theories for other quantum resources, such as non-Markovianity, since the set of Markovian channels is also known to be nonconvex~\cite{WECC08}.
-In parallel, it would also be interesting to see if the present resource theory of set-coherence can be ``convexified'', for instance, by taking as the free set the convex hull of $\mathcal{F}_n$.
+This is appealing from the physical standpoint but becomes formally more challenging due to the nonconvexity of the resource theory.
+Nevertheless, we showed that meaningful measures can be constructed for set coherence.
+Some of these ideas could be useful for building resource theories for other quantum resources, such as non-Markovianity, as the set of Markovian channels is also known to be nonconvex~\cite{WECC08}.
+In parallel, it would also be interesting to see if the present resource theory of set coherence can be ``convexified,'' for instance, by taking as the free set the convex hull of $\mathcal{F}_n$.

-Finally, it would be interesting to investigate the relevance of set-coherence in settings where sets of quantum states (or measurements) naturally appear, for instance in quantum key distribution (QKD) or quantum computation.
-Could one design a secure QKD protocol based on any set of states featuring nonzero set-coherence?
+Finally, it would be interesting to investigate the relevance of set coherence in settings where sets of quantum states (or measurements) naturally appear, for instance in quantum key distribution (QKD) or quantum computation.
+Could one design a secure QKD protocol based on any set of states featuring nonzero set coherence?
 One may also consider quantifying the coherence of a quantum dynamical evolution, where a continuous set of states is explored over time.